Photo gallery

 High in the spectacular Grey Corries, near Fort William, on a beautiful June morning.
 The early-morning mist slowly melted as we sat in the warm sunshine, savouring the views all around us.

-Sunset on the top of Beinn Ime.
+Sunset on the top of Beinn Ime in Argyll.
 A warm evening spent under the stars followed, with just a sleeping bag on top of a mat.

 A lone walker approaches from the path below, having ascended the Cobbler (Ben Arthur) very early in the morning.